 Max Strom is an internationally renowned teacher and author who specializes in helping individuals create a connection between the body, breath and mind.
 He teaches a unique approach to breathing which helps us to become more aware of our feelings and behaviours and better manage stress, anxiety and other emotional difficulties.
 His breathing services offer a variety of techniques including mindful breathing, diaphragmatic breathing, yogic breathing exercises, whole-body relaxation and heart-centred meditation – all of which help to promote emotional balance, resilience and physical wellbeing.

-Free Learning: He does have an app where I believe the 5 min version of breathing is free of charge, you then pay to access the longer sessions.
-I personally purchased the app and use the 30min version daily.
-Also you can check out his TED Talk on Breathing and Anxiety here.
+- Free Learning: He does have an app where the 5 min version of breathing is free of charge, you then pay to access the longer sessions.

 Dr John Amaral – Energy Healing

 John Amaral is a renowned energy healer and personal growth expert who has helped thousands of people transform their lives through his unique approach to energy work.
 He offers a range of services, including one-on-one sessions, group workshops, and online courses, all designed to help individuals tap into their own inner wisdom and power to create positive change in their lives.
 John Amaral’s work is based on the belief that we are all connected and that our thoughts and feelings have a direct impact on our physical and emotional well-being.
 By working with John Amaral, you can learn how to harness the power of your own energy to create the life you desire and overcome challenges such as stress, anxiety, and negative patterns of behavior.

 - Free Learning: John offers a free 7 day course called the “Go from Fight-or-Flight to Flow in 7 Days”.